tuladhar/Python-for-SysAdmin/README.md

 ## `Exploring Argparse` Command-Line Option and Argument Parsing

 Python built-in `argparse` is parser for command-line options, arguments and subcommands.
-The argparse module makes it easy to write user-friendly command-line interfaces.
-The program defines what arguments it requires, and argparse will figure out how to parse those out of sys.argv.
-The argparse module also automatically generates help and usage messages and issues errors when users give the program invalid arguments.
+The argparse module provides argument management just like `sys.argv`, but with options, e.g it generates help and usage messages and issues errors when users give the program invalid arguments.
-Let’s show the sort of functionality that we are going to explore in this introductory tutorial by making use of the ls command:
+Let’s show the sort of functionality by making use of the ls command:

 ```bash
 $ ls